cal20014/cse341_lesson01_personal_assignment/README.md

 6. Publish your project to Render.
 7. Create a brief video demonstrating the functionality of your assignment and upload it to YouTube (public or unlisted).
 8. Submit GitHub, Render, and YouTube links in I-Learn.

-Please review the rubric in I-Learn to understand how this assignment will be graded.